SyxSmiley/F.Config/README.md

 Load the actual configuration of the robot and save into a configuration file.
 The file will be saved in the download folder.

 ## Limitation
-Only connected IOs are saved in into the configuration file
+Only connected IOs are saved into the configuration file

 # Direct input
+Direct input allows you to set a comment or variable directly without using a configuration file

+# Language
+Supportet languages are
+1. Englisch
+2. German